-The crunch of leaves underfoot, the scent of wood smoke, an explosion of red, orange and gold foliage.
 Experience the magic of regional Victoria in all its autumn glory.
-Usher in the change of season and marvel at nature's spectacular colour show throughout March, April and May in leafy towns, historic parks and along tree-fringed avenues.
+The crunch of leaves underfoot, an explosion of red, orange and gold foliage.
+Marvel at nature's spectacular show of colour through March, April and May, in leafy towns, historic parks and along tree-fringed avenues.

-Take the Great Alpine Road to the thriving town of Bright.
-A gateway to national parks and ski slopes, Bright is renowned for its magnificent autumn display.
-Large deciduous trees, including oaks, elms, poplars and Japanese maples, drape the town in shades of crimson and bright yellow.
-Come for the Bright Autumn Festival to fully embrace the season and its local produce.
+Take the Great Alpine Road to the town of Bright.
+Gateway to national parks and ski slopes, Bright is renowned for its magnificent autumn display.
+Large deciduous trees, including oaks, elms, poplars and Japanese maples, paint the town in shades of crimson and bright yellow.
+Come for the Bright Autumn Festival to fully embrace the season and local produce.

-Just outside the historic gold rush town of Beechworth (worthy of its own autumn stopover), lies tiny Stanley, known throughout the land for its apple, hazelnut and walnut orchards and pretty autumn scenes.
-Enjoy the short sunlight-dappled stroll through town and pick up excellent local produce from surrounding farm gates.
+Just outside the historic gold rush town of Beechworth (worth a stopover), lies tiny Stanley, known for apple, hazelnut and walnut orchards and pretty autumn scenes.
+Stroll through town and pick up produce from surrounding barns and farm gates.

 Unable to get data